Generic Name: azelaic acid (Topical route)

 This section provides information on the proper use of a number of products that contain azelaic acid.
 It may not be specific to Finacea.
 Please read with care.

-To help clear up your acne completely, it is very important that you keep using this medicine for the full time of treatment , even if your symptoms begin to clear up after a short time.
-If you stop using this medicine too soon, your acne may return or get worse.
+To help clear up your acne or rosacea completely, it is very important that you keep using this medicine for the full treatment time.
+Do not miss any doses.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.